AlfonsoJLuna/chip8swemu/README.md

 2. Clone or download this repository
 3. [Download](https://www.libsdl.org/download-2.0.php) SDL 2.0.5 development libraries for MinGW and extract them to `chip8swemu/libraries/SDL2-2.0.5/...`
 4. [Download](https://github.com/ocornut/imgui/releases) imgui 1.49 source code and place it in `chip8swemu/libraries/imgui-1.49/...`
-6. Open a command prompt and type: `mingw32-make`
+6. Open a command prompt in `chip8swemu/source/` and type: `mingw32-make`